-The above image is a view of a profile page from the user’s point of view after they have logged in.
-As you can see there is an ‘Edit’ button to help them edit their information or change their password from their profile.
-Now, this user profile is extendable, as you have the liberty to add additional fields to make an extensive user profile in WordPress.
-For example, in the above picture of the profile we see a Facebook link is embedded.
+The above image is a view of a profile page from the user’s point of view after logging in.
+As you can see, there is an ‘Edit’ button in each user profile.
+This will help them edit their data or change their password from their own profiles.
+Now, this user profile is extendable.
+The admin has the liberty to add extra fields to make an extensive user profile in WordPress.
+For example, in the above picture, we see a Facebook link embedded in the WordPress user profile.
 Likewise, you can add Twitter links, registration date, address or email fields on a user profile.

 So make your membership site dynamic and attract more members to it by creating beautiful user profiles in WordPress.
 These profiles add a personalized appeal to a site and make your users more interested in it.
 All you need is to activate the ProfileGrid plugin and start fetching compliments with smart and customized profile pages.